 In the New Data Connector dialog, click inside the File Name box.
 Enter a name for your data connector.

 Click the Data Provider dropdown and choose Access and DBF.

 Click the Authentcation dropdown to choose an authentication method.
 For example, set it to Specified Windows credentials and enter your domain, username, and password on Windows.

-Next, specify the Access file you want to connector to by using one of these options:
+Next, specify the Access file you want to connect to by using one of these options:

 - Click Choose File and use the file selector to select the Access file.

 - Or, use the UNC Path option to specify the full network path to the file.
 Example: \\server1\shared\MarketData.mdb

 In typical cases, you can simply click Submit to complete the data connector and perform the initial discovery.
 But there are some advanced options which you can set as described in a later section.

 To use the data connector, create a new dashboard and then go to Explore.
 Locate and expand your Access data connector.
 Drag a native structure (e.g., view or table) to the dashboard canvas to see its data.

 The following options are available for the Access and DBF data provider.